Toroidal compactifications of integral models of Shimura varieties of Hodge type: Introduction

 \subsubsection{Morita's conjecture}

-Theorem \ref{transversal} also has the following pleasant consequence (cf.~(\ref{tmt:thm:morita}) in the body of the paper): \begin{introthm} Suppose that $A$ is an abelian variety defined over a number field $F$, and suppose that its Mumford-Tate group is anisotropic modulo its center.
-Then, for every finite place $v\vert p$ of $F$, $A$ has potentially good reduction over $F_v$. \end{introthm} The hypothesis on the Mumford-Tate group ensures that $A$ does not `degenerate in characteristic $0$'.
+Theorem \ref{main} also has the following pleasant consequence: \begin{introthm} Suppose that $A$ is an abelian variety defined over a number field $F$, and suppose that its Mumford-Tate group is anisotropic modulo its center.
+Then $A$ has potentially good reduction. \end{introthm} The hypothesis on the Mumford-Tate group ensures that $A$ does not `degenerate in characteristic $0$'.
 The theorem says that this is enough to keep it from degenerating in finite characteristic as well.
-This result gives a different proof of Y. Morita's conjecture (see \cite{morita}).
-Related results can be found in \cite{paugam},\cite{vasiuproj} and \cite{lanelev}, with a proof of the full conjecture appearing in \cite{lee:morita}.
-The first two papers, as part of their hypotheses, impose certain local conditions on $G$.
-In \cite{lanelev}, Lan also proves the full conjecture as long as $A$ appears in the family of abelian varieties over a compact Shimura variety of PEL type.
-Finally, Lee proves the full conjecture in \cite{lee:morita} using results of \cite{paugam,vasiuproj}.
-Our proof is independent of all these efforts, and applies uniformly without any consideration of special cases.
+This result gives a different proof of Y. Morita's conjecture (see \cite{morita:good_reduction}).
+Related results can be found in \cite{paugam:morita},\cite{vasiu:projective} and \cite{lan:elevators}, with a proof of the full conjecture appearing in \cite{lee:morita}, building on the previous results.
+Our proof is independent of all these efforts, and applies uniformly, without any consideration of special cases.